acrolinx/sdk-demo-java/README.md

 Please contact [Acrolinx SDK support](https://github.com/acrolinx/acrolinx-coding-guidance/blob/main/topics/sdk-support.md) for consulting and getting your integration certified.

-The tests in this SDK work with a test license on an internal Acrolinx URL.
+This sample works with a test license on an internal Acrolinx URL.
 This license is only meant for demonstration and developing purposes.
 Once you finished your integration, you'll have to get a license for your integration from Acrolinx.

-Acrolinx offers different other SDKs, and examples for developing integrations.

 Before you start developing your own integration, you might benefit from looking into: